 Hilligoss Award in Biblical Studies

 A student who leaves the Graduate School during an academic term must officially withdraw from all classes, as well as secure approval from appropriate campus offices.
 Only those students who follow these procedures and return all appropriate documents to the Registrar will be classified as withdrawn in good standing.
-Withdrawal forms are obtained from Graduate Student Services or the Registrar’s Office.
+Withdrawal forms are obtained from the Registrar’s Office.
 For refund information see the Financial Information section of this catalog.

 A student who leaves the College during the semester without obtaining permission to withdraw will be administratively withdrawn and may forfeit all fees or deposits paid to the College and "F" grades assigned.